247th MP Detachment Welcomes New Commander

-U.S. Army Garrison Okinawa’s 247th Military Police Detachment Capt.
-Damien Ramos, outgoing commander, passes the detachment guidon to Lt.
-Col. Rachel Bowers, USAG Okinawa commander, during a change of command ceremony at Torii Station, Japan, May 13, 2025.
+U.S. Army Garrison Okinawa Lt.
+Col. Rachel Bowers, commander, passes the detachment guidon to Capt.
+Lawrence Jerichow, incoming 247th Military Police Detachment commander, during a change of command ceremony at Torii Station, Japan, May 13, 2025.
 Soldiers and leaders gathered to witness the symbolic transfer of authority.
 (Photo Credit: U.S. Army Photo by Ichiro Tokashiki)

 |Date Taken: